plotly/plotly.github.io/_posts/plotly2/2016-07-12-how-to-make-a-histogram.md

  - title: Create a Chart
    sub-steps:
     - copy: "After adding your own data, go to GRAPH on the left-hand side, then 'Create'.
 Choose 'Histogram' under 'Chart type'.
-Note that this chart is available only on PRO.
+Note that this chart is only available with a PRO subscription.
 Click [here](https://plot.ly/products/cloud/) to upgrade"
       img: "![Choose chart main](../static/images/box-plot/choose-chart-type.png)"
     - copy: "Click on GRAPH on the left-hand side to add your values to your histogram.
 After selecting ‘Histogram', you should then fill out the values dropdown to create the plot.
 Note that drawing and fitting the curve for this type of plot is not currently available, but is coming soon!"
       img: "![Values dropdown](../static/images/make-a-histogram/axis-pane.png)"